1andDone/blackjack/README.md

         )
 ]
 ```
-In the example above, Chris Counter is the first to act every game and sits down at the table with a $12,000 bankroll.
-He will be counting cards using the *Halves* strategy and is able to compute the true count to the nearest 0.5.
-He will vary his bets according to his personal bet scale:
+In the example above, 'Card Counter' is the first to act every game and sits down at the table with a $12,000 bankroll.
+'Card Counter' is counting cards using the *Halves* strategy and is able to compute the true count to the nearest 0.5.
+'Card Counter' will vary his bets according to his personal bet scale:

 | Amount Bet | Halves True Count |
 |:----------:| :----------------:|